U.S. Army Ranks and InsigniasUpdated: February 9, 2023

 Master Sergeant (MSG/E-8)

-The Master Sergeant does not have as much leadership responsibility as the First Sergeant, who is also an E-8 but acts as the principal NCO in higher-level units, such as battalions or brigades.
-They are often specialists in their fields.
+The Master Sergeant does not have as much leadership responsibility as the First Sergeant, who is also an E-8.
+They acts as the principal experts in their fields in higher-level units, such as battalions or brigades.
+MSGs are planners and used as a resource to provide insight into properly conducting unit operations and missions.

 First Sergeant (1SG/E-8)

-First Sergeants play a critical role in the mentoring, training and discipline of the soldiers in their units.
+First Sergeants play a critical role in the oversight of mentoring, training and discipline of the soldiers in their units.
 They also conduct formations and advise the unit commanders.
+They serve as the ultimate expert on enlisted matters at the company level.

 Sergeant Major (SGM/E-9)